joinpursuit/8-0-technical-curriculum/01-fundamentals/git/lesson-notes/readme.md

   Then, from the command line, look at the files and folders inside of this directory.
 Has anything changed on the command line?
 Are there any files or folders in the directory?

+- What does `main` refer to in your git repository?

 - Run the following command to open up the folder with the Finder program.

   ```bash